Recommendations

 Senior Film Conservator

-Exploring the cinematic excellence in Captain Blood is a journey into United States cinema, its influence on Adventure cinema remains a vital reference point for fans today.
+Exploring the cinematic excellence in Captain Blood is a journey into United States cinema, its influence on Action cinema remains a vital reference point for fans today.
 Below, we've gathered a list of films that every fan of David Smith's work should explore.

 With David Smith at the helm, Captain Blood became to blend thematic complexity with stunning visual execution.